 An Attorney Knows How to Argue DUI Cases

-Your attorney will be able to create a narrative in court that is aimed at getting you the best possible outcome in your case.
+Your attorney will be able to create a narrative in court that is aimed at getting you the possible outcome in your case.
 For instance, it may be possible to prove that your car was swerving because of a mechanical problem.
 Other arguments may include that there was no probable cause for a traffic stop or that tests used to determine your level of impairment were done improperly.
 These or other assertions may create doubt in the minds of jurors, which could result in a not guilty verdict.

 You’re Less Likely to Make Critical Mistakes